-Benefits are payable for 1 year to compensate insured workers who are forced to abandon a harmful work position in order to avoid aggravating a diagnosed disease.
+Benefits are paid for 1 year to compensate insured workers who are forced to abandon a harmful work position to avoid aggravation of a diagnosed disease.
 The compensation is paid for a degree of disability up to 80%.
 If the insured has become unemployed, the amount paid is equal to 2/3 of the average daily wage received in the 30 days preceding the abandonment of the harmful work position.
 If the insured has changed employment, the amount is equal to 2/3 of the difference between the average daily wage received in the period of 30 days preceding the abandonment of the former harmful work position and the remuneration received in the new employment.